ignition-devs/ignition-api-8.1/README.md

 ## Installation and usage

-To use Ignition, download the code targeted to your desired version from the [releases page](https://github.com/thecesrom/Ignition/releases) and add it as a dependency to your scripting project.

-### PyCharm Installation
-To use Ignition in PyCharm, you will need to attach it to your project.
-1. With your project open that you want to use with Ignition, navigate to `File > Open` and select the `Ignition` project folder.
-2. Choose `Attach` when you're prompted on how to open the project.
-3. Under the new `Ignition` project folder, right-click on the `src/` folder and choose `Mark Directory as > Sources Root`.
+To use Ignition, you may install it by doing any of the following.

 ### Installing with `pip`

-Also, it can be installed by running `pip`.
+The preferred method is to install it by running `pip`.
 It requires Python 2.7 (we recommend version 2.7.18).

 ```bash
 $ python2 -m pip install ignition-api